-The Rucksack Caratel is situated at the heart of Melaka, surrounded by iconic sites including Jonker Street by the Melaka River, the historical The Stadhuys (The Dutch Square), and the 18th century Christ Church Melaka.
-This boutique hotel’s décor is inspired by Melaka’s rich culture and its Peranakan, Portuguese, and Dutch background.
+The Rucksack Caratel is situated at the heart of Melaka, surrounded by iconic sites including Jonker Street by the Melaka River, the historical The Stadhuys (The Dutch Square), and the 18th-century Christ Church Melaka.
+This boutique hotel’s decor is inspired by Melaka’s rich culture and its Peranakan, Portuguese, and Dutch background.
 It has 25 guest rooms and an American Diner.
 This is an amazing place for a retreat – from starting your day with breakfast to spending your afternoons and evenings in comfortable rooms.

 This building used to be a flour storehouse and a strategic trade location for the Chinese community.
 Now it has become one of the best hotels thanks to its historical value.
 The mixed architecture is inspired by the British and the Chinese.
 This heritage building represents the Chinese workforce contributing to the trade of Melaka.
 Each room of this hotel has comfortable gallery-style beds and is air-conditioned.
 It is an ideal retreat from the congested city of Kuala Lumpur.

-‘Casa del Rio’ means ‘home by the river’, which is exactly what this hotel is.
+Casa del Rio means “home by the river”, which is exactly what this hotel is.
 It’s near the Melaka River where you can watch the water flow calmly into the historical town from your room.
-The 5-star luxury boutique hotel is located right next to Jonker Street.
+The five-star luxury boutique hotel is located right next to Jonker Street.
 The overall architecture is a combination of classic elegance and contemporary vibe.
-The sophisticated rooms are designed with much attention to detail, so guests can have wonderful stays and would love to come back for more.
-The hotel offers facilities such as a gymnasium, a swimming pool, a rooftop garden, a concierge, and fine-dining eateries by the river.
+The hotel has a gymnasium, swimming pool, rooftop garden, concierge and fine-dining eateries by the river.

 A 1920s Strait Settlment mansion was restored with the hotel, complete with its original porcelain tile flooring and teakwood fittings.
 Guest rooms, suites, and an award-winning spa reflect a combination of traditions, modernity, and luxury.
 The furnished rooms represent the glory of old Melaka – floors and walls draped with silk, soft light, and four-poster beds with cool cotton.
 Read a book at the library, which is designed in classic 1920s interior and leather sofas and armchairs.
 Relax by the swimming pool, have a calming massage at the Spa Village, or work out at the gymnasium.

 Hotel Puri Melaka is surrounded by traditional shophouses where you can take strolls along the streets of Melaka.
 It is a restored Peranakan house that was once owned by the descendants of philanthropist and rubber plant owner Tan Kim Seng.
 The impressive extended hotel is designed with a beautiful façade.
 All rooms come with an ensuite bathroom and air-conditioning.
 Free newspapers are given to the guests who stay during the weekends.
-Soak in the relaxing ambience at the Sekaya Garden, and treat yourself to light meals at the Galeri Café and Heliconia Garden Café.
+Soak in the relaxing ambience at the Sekaya Garden, and treat yourself to light meals at the Galeri Cafe and Heliconia Garden Cafe.

 The Courtyard @ Heeren Boutique Hotel infuses traditional Melaka styles with modern twists.
-Each room provides a luxury experience – all with air-conditioning, rain shower, hair dryer, safety deposit box, writing desk, LCD TV, and a mini bar fridge.
+Each room provides a luxury experience – all with air-conditioning, rain shower, hair dryer, safety deposit box, writing desk, LCD TV and a minibar fridge.
 Rooms also have coffee and tea-making facilities, toiletries, and the daily newspaper.
 All rooms are superior and deluxe with good quality wooden furniture and modern fittings.
 The luxury suites offer privacy and intimacy in the bedrooms along with stunning bathrooms fitted with jacuzzis and rain showers, plus private balconies.